 5. Arbitration Procedures:

-In the event that the Grievance is to be submitted to (delete the word “advisory” and replace with “binding” arbitration
+a.
+In the event that the Grievance is to be submitted to advisory arbitration

 before an arbitrator, the Association and the Board shall attempt to

 agree upon a mutually acceptable arbitrator and shall obtain a